top of page

 Why DCA Is Safer

-The strategy works over a more extended period of time, giving you more time to analyse your investment's performance.
+• The strategy works over a longer period, giving you more time to analyse your investment's performance.

-The DCA strategy reduces the emotional highs and lows of investing, which reduces the chances of making rash decisions and potentially making mistakes that can cost you money.
+• The DCA strategy reduces the emotional highs and lows of investing, lowering the risk of rash decisions and mistakes that could cost you money.

 Bridging the Gap Between Casino Strategy and Financial Acumen